-A Group company has an unsecured syndicated loan agreement with an outstanding amount of \$315 million as of December 31, 2011, with maturity dates up to 2013.
-The loan was arranged by ABN AMRO Bank, Banco Bilbao Vizcaya Argentaria, BNP Paribas, The Bank of Tokyo-Mitsubishi UFJ, ING Bank, Mizuho Corporate Bank and WestLB.
-Borrowings under this agreement bear interest from three month LIBOR plus 0.85% to three month LIBOR plus 0.95% per annum.
+The Company has an unsecured syndicated loan agreement with the European Bank for Reconstruction and Development with an outstanding amount of \$126 million as of December 31, 2012, maturing up to 2017.
+Borrowings under this agreement bear interest from six month LIBOR plus 0.45% to six month LIBOR plus 0.65% per annum.